Skip to Content

 Equipment Used

 I only mention specific equipment brands if I think they make a material difference to a recipe.
-If you have any questions feel free to ask them in the comments section below the recipe.
+But if you have any questions, feel free to ask them in the comments section below the recipe.

 • Kitchen knife or mandolin, I prefer the latter.